JennEYoon/datasciY/README.md

  * mybinder (folder) -- hosted MyBinder.org Jupyter notebooks
    Links to published files on datasciY.com that are executable by user on MyBinder.org image.
 (Note: Takes a long time to build, about 10 minutes.)

- * python_for_finance (folder) -- book exercises, options pricing model, credit swaps, etc.
+ * python_for_finance (folder) -- book exercises, option pricing model, credit swaps, etc.
-    - moved out?

  * wip-website (folder) -- work-in-process folder, new materials and testing files.
    * so -- stack overflow, my answers test files